paulotutu/web-scraping/README.md

 ## General info
 This project was envisioned to help my fellows at www.centralxbox.com.br, the biggest latin american non-official Xbox website.
 They dedicate themselves to post news, reviews and anything else related to all Microsoft consoles 24/7.
-The need for regular and up to date information about deals and discounts motivated me to build them a spider that go through Microsoft Store and collects all games/dlcs/add-ons that are on sale andexport it to a spreedsheet, so they can upload it on their website and benefit all their viewers with fresh and sweet deals.
+The need for regular and up to date information about deals and discounts motivated me to build them a spider that go through Microsoft Store and collects all games/dlcs/add-ons that are on sale and export it to a spreedsheet, so they can upload into their website and benefit all their viewers with fresh and sweet deals.

 ## Technologies
 * Python - version 3.8.4